tamhinsf/Azure4Alexa/README.md

-## Create and Host Alexa Custom Skills for your Echo using .NET and Azure
+## Create and Host Alexa Custom Skills for your Amazon Echo using .NET and Azure

 Use your C# and Azure knowledge to create Alexa Custom Skills for your Amazon Echo the comfort of Visual Studio!
 Our Azure4Alexa Visual Studio project features the excellent [AlexaSkillsKit.NET](https://github.com/AreYouFreeBusy/AlexaSkillsKit.NET) package and demonstrates how you can accept a user's Alexa request, query a web service, and respond in both visual and spoken form.